Y

 • Siberian Husky: Siberian Huskies and Yakutian Laikas have both been used as sled dogs.
 Both breeds can be quite friendly and are known to shed a good amount.
 A Yakutian Laika is typically easier to train than a Siberian Husky.

 • Alaskan Malamute: Alaskan Malamutes are another breed that was used to pull sleds.
 Alaskan Malamutes and Yakutian Laikas are both affectionate and very intelligent.
-Alaskan Malamutes are a larger breed though and weigh between 75 and 100 pounds compared to the 40 to 55 pounds that a Yakutian Laika typically weighs.
+Alaskan Malamutes are a larger breed, though, and weigh between 75 and 100 pounds compared to the 40 to 55 pounds that a Yakutian Laika typically weighs.

 • Samoyed: Samoyeds are yet another breed that was used to pull sleds over the icy terrain.
 They also have long hair and shed a lot, like a Yakutian Laika.
-A Samoyed’s coat is white, cream, or beige, while a Yakutian Laika may also have some black, brown, or gray fur in addition to the white in their coat.
+A Samoyed’s coat is white, cream, or beige, while a Yakutian Laika may also have some black, brown, or gray fur in addition to the white in its coat.

 Famous Yakutian Laikas